 - Confusing small size with weak demand.
 A narrow bar matters only when volume, spread, close location, and context support the interpretation.

 The weak-demand warning gains credibility when a quiet up bar cannot attract continuation and the next attempt also fails to hold higher prices.
 It fades when demand returns through wider upward spread, stronger volume, and cleaner acceptance above the prior weak attempt.
+That renewed response should not be confused with stopping volume, which studies high activity after prior selling pressure rather than low participation during an upward attempt.

 FAQ